Connect with others who understand.

 How Is Small Cell Lung Cancer Staged?

 Unlike NSCLC, the most common method of staging SCLC uses only two stages: limited stage and extensive stage.
-While the TNM system can be applied to SCLC, it is not widely used or as important as the two-stage method.
+Although the TNM system can be applied to SCLC, it’s not widely used or as important as the two-stage method.

 Limited Stage

-Limited stage SCLC means the cancer is present on only one side of the chest and can be treated using radiation.
-Generally, this includes cancers that are in only one lung (unless the tumors have spread throughout the lung).
+Limited-stage SCLC means the cancer is present on just one side of the chest and can be treated using radiation.
+Generally, this includes cancers that are in just one lung (unless the tumors have spread throughout the lung).
 The cancer may also have spread to the lymph nodes on the same side of the chest.

 Depending on the location of the lymph nodes, some cancers may still be considered limited stage.
-This includes lymph nodes above the collarbone (supraclavicular nodes) and in the center of the chest (mediastinal lymph nodes).
+This includes lymph nodes above the collarbone and in the center of the chest.

-Limited stage SCLC is defined by the fact that the cancer is restricted to an area small enough to treat it with only one treatment area or “port.”
-About 1 in every 3 people diagnosed with SCLC have limited stage cancer when it is first discovered.
+Limited-stage SCLC is defined by the fact that the cancer is restricted to an area small enough to get radiation in only one treatment area (also called the treatment “port” or “field”).
+About 1 in 3 people diagnosed with SCLC have limited-stage cancer when it’s first discovered.

 Extensive Stage

-Extensive stage SCLC refers to cancer that is widespread throughout both lungs.
+Extensive-stage SCLC refers to cancer that is widespread throughout both lungs.
 It may have also moved into lymph nodes on the other side of the chest or to other parts of the body (such as the bone marrow).
 SCLC that has spread into the fluid surrounding the lungs may also be classified as extensive stage.
-Roughly 2 in every 3 people diagnosed with SCLC have extensive stage cancer when it is first discovered.
+Roughly 2 in 3 people diagnosed with SCLC have extensive-stage cancer when it’s first discovered.

 All updates must be accompanied by text or a picture.